What is SASL

-SASL (Simple Authentication and Security Layer) is an Internet standard method for adding authentication support to connection-based protocols.
-Along with the pages on TLS (Transport Layer Security) and Strong Authentication, this describes all of the infrastructure of the Isode products that use cryptography.
+SASL is an Internet Standard method for adding authentication support to connection-based protocols.
+Along with the pages on Transport Layer Security (TLS) and Strong Authentication, this page describes the infrastructure of the Isode products that use cryptography.

-The Internet family of protocols usually has one protocol for each distinct piece of functionality (e.g., SMTP (Simple Message Transfer Protocol) is used for transferring messages between servers).
+The Internet family of protocols usually has one protocol for each distinct piece of functionality (e.g., SMTP is used for transferring messages between servers).
 Authentication is different - there are many approaches.
 There are a two reasons for this.
-The first is that there is no ideal authentication mechanism: there always seems to be a trade off between factors such as user convenience; network security; overall security; ease of management; and efficiency.
+The first is that there is no ideal authentication mechanism: there is generally a trade-off between factors such as user convenience; network security; overall security; ease of management; and efficiency.
 This leads to there being a choice of mechanisms with different characteristics.
-The second factor is that the choice of secure authentication mechanisms evolves with increasing availability of computing power (e.g., DES is being replaced with Rijndeal) and new technologies (e.g., biometrics).
-We need to recognize that there will continue to be many approaches to authentication, and should not expect convergence on a single approach.
+The second factor is that the choice of secure authentication mechanisms evolves with increasing availability of computing power (e.g., DES was being replaced with AES) and new technologies (e.g., biometrics).

 • Server authentication of the client.